-Before embarking on a solo and chamber music career, Elbert performed as an orchestral musician.
-In his first year as a professional, Elbert joined the San Francisco Ballet orchestra, where he also served as Assistant Principal Second Violin for two seasons.
+In his first year as a professional violinist, Elbert joined the San Francisco Ballet orchestra, where he also served as Assistant Principal Second Violin for two seasons.
 He would later win a position with the San Francisco Symphony, sharing the stage with many of the world's greatest conductors and soloists and touring renowned concert halls in the United States, Europe, and Asia.
-Elbert also performed for several seasons with the San Francisco Opera and the Pacific Symphony in Orange County.
-He has held numerous concertmaster and guest concertmaster positions, including with the Festival Mosaic orchestra, Modesto Symphony and, most recently, the Bear Valley Music Festival.
-As an orchestral musician, he has also participated in the music festivals of Aspen, Sun Valley Summer Symphony, Festival Mosaic, and the Tanglewood Music Center.
+Elbert also performed for several seasons with the San Francisco Opera and Pacific Symphony in Orange County.
+He held numerous concertmaster and guest concertmaster positions, including with the Festival Mosaic orchestra, Modesto Symphony and the Bear Valley Music Festival.
+As an orchestral musician, he has also participated in the music festivals of the Sun Valley Summer Symphony, Aspen, and the Tanglewood Music Center.

 Originally from the Bay Area, Elbert holds degrees from the University of Southern California, Rice University, and Oberlin College, where he majored in violin and computer science and completed a minor in piano performance.
 His principal teachers and musical mentors include Robert Lipsett, Paul Kantor, Greg Fulkerson, Ken Goldsmith, Anne Crowden, Joel Smirnoff, and Paul Katz.